apache/airflow/docs/autoapi_templates/index.rst

 BaseOperator
 ''''''''''''
-All operators are derived from :class:`~airflow.models.BaseOperator` and acquire much functionality through inheritance.
-Since this is the core of the engine, it's worth taking the time to understand the parameters of :class:`~airflow.models.BaseOperator` to understand the primitive features that can be leveraged in your DAGs.
+All operators are derived from :class:`~airflow.operators.base_operator.BaseOperator` and acquire much functionality through inheritance.
+Since this is the core of the engine, it's worth taking the time to understand the parameters of :class:`~airflow.operators.base_operator.BaseOperator` to understand the primitive features that can be leveraged in your DAGs.

 BaseSensorOperator
 ''''''''''''''''''
 All sensors are derived from :class:`~airflow.sensors.base_sensor_operator.BaseSensorOperator`.
-All sensors inherit the :attr:`~airflow.sensors.base_sensor_operator.BaseSensorOperator.timeout` and :attr:`~airflow.sensors.base_sensor_operator.BaseSensorOperator.poke_interval` on top of the :class:`~airflow.models.BaseOperator` attributes.
+All sensors inherit the :attr:`~airflow.sensors.base_sensor_operator.BaseSensorOperator.timeout` and :attr:`~airflow.sensors.base_sensor_operator.BaseSensorOperator.poke_interval` on top of the :class:`~airflow.operators.base_operator.BaseOperator` attributes.

 Operators packages